caspark/factorio-a11y/README.md

 * `raze it` will mine the item being hovered as long as it is in reach (building, resource, vehicle, etc)
 * `detile here` will mine the tile being stood on (bricks, concrete, etc)

+#### Line building

+Building lines of immediately adjacent buildings (e.g. transport belt lines or rows of assembly machines) is very common so A11y augments building to improve this:

+* When you build anything, you'll see a cross-guide showing where adjancent buildings can fit, to help you line up buildings in a line
+* Normally shift-clicking will place a ghost of the item you're holding, but with A11y, if you shift click on the cross-guide (while holding a building that's lined up with the guide), you'll place a row of ghosts of those buildings.

 ### Crafting

 * `craft <count> it` will craft the item being held or hovered over `<count>` times.